-On a mild winter’s day in early December 1956, six months after they had married, Sylvia Plath and Ted Hughes went to the studio of Ramsey & Muspratt in Cambridge to have their wedding photo taken.
-It seems that this was Aurelia Plath’s idea.
-She had sent Sylvia money to pay for a portrait that would be suitable to send out to American friends and family, who would have read about the marriage in a notice she had put in the newspaper not long before.
+As I described in my previous post, it was on a mild winter’s day in early December 1956, six months after their summer wedding that Sylvia Plath and Ted Hughes went to the studio of Ramsey & Muspratt in Cambridge to have their wedding photo taken.
+It seems that this was all Aurelia Plath’s idea: she had sent Sylvia money to pay for a portrait that would be suitable to send out to American friends and family who had read about the marriage in a notice she had put in the newspaper not long before.
 The picture would be a way of making the wedding a reality, a visual proof of her daughter’s new domesticity .

 A couple of weeks after the studio session, the weather in Cambridge had turned bitterly cold.
 It would be a white Christmas that year, the first that Plath and Hughes would spend together in their rented flat on Eltisley Avenue, which was kept warm with a coal fire in the sitting room.
-Sylvia’s mother had sent them early Christmas gifts, including a package of cookies that Ted couldn’t resist opening straightaway.
-“We bought themselves a huge cutting knife for bread & meat and a great Shorter Oxford Dictionary, which is now our favorite book— for our own Christmas presents” Sylvia told Aurelia.
-Less welcome for the couple was an expensive invoice from the photographer Lettice Ramsey, of the photographic studio Ramsey & Muspratt which was based in Cambridge and Oxford.
-She enclosed a contact sheet for them to choose four photos out of the set of thirteen pictures she had taken.
+Aurelia had sent them early Christmas gifts, including a package of cookies that Ted couldn’t resist opening straightaway.
+“We bought themselves a huge cutting knife for bread & meat and a great Shorter Oxford Dictionary, which is now our favorite book— for our own Christmas presents” Sylvia told her.
+Less welcome for the couple was an expensive invoice from the photographer Lettice Ramsey, who enclosed a contact sheet for them to choose four photos out of the set of thirteen pictures she had taken.

-They both seem ill at ease with the idea of posing for such a conventional portrait, presumably taken at Aurelia Plath’s request.
-Plath’s smile is hesitant, while Hughes looks grim, and reluctant to be there at all.
-The photo represented nothing about the relationship they had, and everything about putting on a show for the benefit of American friends.
+They both seem ill at ease with the idea of posing for such conventional portraits: Plath’s smile is hesitant, while Hughes looks grim, and reluctant to be there at all.
+The photos represent nothing about the relationship they had, and everything about putting on a show for the benefit of her mother’s friends.
 It’s in a very different style to Lettice Ramsey’s celebrated, intensely romantic double portrait of John Cornford and Rachel ‘Ray’ Peters in 1934.

 Aurelia Plath must have sensed this uneasiness too, because it seems that copies of the wedding photos were never made up.
-The glass plates remained in Lettice Ramsey’s Cambridge studio until it closed in 1978 and the originals were sold on to Peter Lofts.
-In 2013 the Plath scholar Gail Crowther spotted one of the images online, and contacted the studio’s current owner, Peter Lofts, for permission to publish them in an article she wrote with Peter K. Steinberg about Plath’s archives.
+The glass plates remained in Ramsey’s Cambridge studio until it closed in 1978 and the originals were sold on to Peter Lofts (a selection can be seen on Lofts’s website here.).
+In 2013 the Plath scholar Gail Crowther spotted one of the images online, and Lofts gave her permission to publish them in an article she wrote with Peter K. Steinberg about Plath’s archives.

 When she describes how she discovered the photos, Crowther quotes the French philosopher Roland Barthes, who in Camera Lucida (1980) wrote: